-You have to look at this in two different perspectives..
+You have to look at this from two different perspectives.

 When a man stops having sex, it could either be because he is stressed out or he is becoming stressed because he is not having sex.
 Stress itself has its downsides for men.

 As a sex session normally helps reduce stress, the stress of not having sex can build sexual frustration in relationships.
-This is where it can become problematic for the dynamics in a relationship.
+This is where it can become problematic for the dynamics of a relationship.

 For instance, sometimes couples may go through a sexual drought and intimacy becomes stale when both partners become “comfortable” or “platonic” with one another.
 If you start getting too “comfortable” and the sex part of the relationship declines, one of the first indicators of this type of stress is a decline in mood, or feeling more agitated than usual.

 Now if a man is stressed and this is causing a lack of sex in a relationship, then it may be because of his testosterone levels.
 Most men typically see a decline in testosterone after the age of 30 and this decline usually affects sex drive and libido too!

 But, just so you know, this doesn’t mean the sex part of the relationship is gone, it just means you have to stop and realize why it stopped in the first place.
 Communication is very important and recreating eroticism in a relationship that has gone stale is going to be a lot of work.
 But, it’s doable!
 You both just need to be on the same page so you can move forward to finding a solution to any health-related issues or roadblocks in your relationship.